-CUTTING HEIGHT POSITION
+FIG. 9 CUTTING HEIGHT POSITION

 - d) Insert height adjustment pin into hole corresponding to desired cutting height and install hairpin cotter.
-See decal on deck lift plate. - e) Move lever out of transport (or 4.5" cutting height) position and down onto height adjustment pin to mow at selected height.
+See decals on the sides of deck lift plate. - e) Move lever out of transport (or 5" cutting height) position and down onto height adjustment pin to mow at selected height. - f) To transport, move lever back up to transport (or 5" cutting height) position.